spiceai/quickstarts/s3/README.md

 **Step 6.** Configure spicepod to contain correct s3_region

-s3_region parameter is [defaulted to us-east-1](https://docs.spiceai.org/components/data-connectors/s3).
+s3_region parameter [defaults to us-east-1](https://docs.spiceai.org/components/data-connectors/s3).
 Update the spicepod to include s3_region parameter if your s3 bucket is not in ` us-east-1`

 ```
 from: s3://yourcompany-bucketname-datasets/taxi_trips/